karangrewal/adjective-extension/README.md

 where `--frq200` specified the "FRQ-200" adjective set, and `--precision` specifies we want to evaluate models based on predictive accuracy.
 Instead, you can use `--jsd` to specify the Jensen-Shannon divergence between the predicted and empirical posterior distributions over adjectives.
 In addition, the options `--future` and `--map` can be used to consider all future pairings when evaluating models and to use kernel parameters learned via MAP estimates, respectively.

 Note that the prototype and progenitor models are both wrapped into `scripts/prototype.py`.
+Also, you will need to download diachronic Word2Vec embeddings on your own and place the .pkl and .npy files in `data/diachronic_embeddings`.
+The embeddings can be found [here](https://nlp.stanford.edu/projects/histwords/).